alina-yur/native-spring-shell/README.md

 ## Cute LS 🦄

-this is a minimal `ls` that showcases Spring Shell with GraalVM Native Image.
+this is a minimal `ls` implementation that showcases Spring Shell with GraalVM Native Image.

 ## Build and run